STEMLab/InFactory/README.md

 ## Running

+1) Clone the project
-1) Build the project with the first command.
+2) Go into the cloned project folder and build the project with the first command.
-2) Run the server with the second command.
+3) Run the server with the second command.

 ## Built With